r-lib/gert/README.md

 On most platforms, gert supports both HTTPS or SSH remotes.
 If you don't have any preference, the safest choice is  __HTTPS remotes using a PAT as the password__.
 This is what I use myself as well.
 HTTPS remotes have the following benefits:

-  - Your credentials are safely stored by your OS, accesible both to gert and command line `git`.
+  - Your credentials are safely stored by your OS, accessible both to gert and command line `git`.
   - Https works on any network.
 However the ssh protocol requires port 22, which is often blocked on public wifi networks.
   - You can authenticate over https using the same GITHUB_PAT that you use for the GitHub API.
   - libgit2 supports https on all platforms (SSH support depends on libssh2 availability).